 We are gearing up for our annual trip to the Pumpkin Patch and I thought what better way to get excited than with a fun craft!
-The boys' artwork turned out darling!
+We used our knuckle prints to make pumpkins and created this adorable Pumpkin Patch Art.
+My boys' artwork turned out so cute!

 To go along with this craft we read the fun book Pumpkin Hill by Elizabeth Spurr.